Tamil Nadu : Highest contributor to India's renewable energy capacity - 28%

 Tamil Nadu is the 6th most populated state in India, constituting around 6% of the total population of the country.

 The total population of Tamil Nadu is 72.15 mn.
-It is India's most urbanised state by population and has third highest sex ratio amongst all states.
+The state has the third highest sex ratio amongst all states in India.

 females/ 1000 males